 Smoking by either you or your visitors is not allowed.
 You are not allowed to receive coins or money for your Commissary account while in the Visiting Room.
+You are not permitted to physically purchase items from the vending machines.
+However, your visitor(s) can purchase items from the vending machines for you to consume in the visiting room.

-Special visits may be requested from the Unit Manager via an Inmate Request to Staff Member.
+Special visits may be requested to the Camp Administrator via an Inmate Request to Staff Member.
 Details of the reasoning for this visit, such as family emergencies, must be contained in your request and should be submitted, at minimum 72 hours prior to visit.